Moralana Scenic Drive

 The turnoff for Moralana Scenic Drive is approximately 23 km North of Hawker on Wilpena Road.
 The Moralana Scenic Drive takes you through Arkaba Station and Merna Mora Station country and is between the Elder Range and Wilpena Pound.

-This drive is always pleasent to the eye and mind and is usually at its best late Winter into Spring.
+This drive is always pleasant to the eye and mind and is usually at its best late winter into spring when the area has received good rains.
 It is advisable, however not to be negotiated in wet weather.
 Signs sets out certain conditions that you are asked to adhere to as you are on private property.